Royal Highland Fusiliers of Canada: The Second World War

 The Highland Light Infantry of Canada mobilized the Highland Light Infantry of Canada, CASF, for active service on 24 May 1940.
 It was redesignated as the 1st Battalion, The Highland Light Infantry of Canada, CASF, on 7 November 1940 and embarked for Britain on 20 July 1941.
 On D-Day, 6 June 1944, it landed on Juno Beach in Normandy as part of the 9th Canadian Infantry Brigade, 3rd Canadian Infantry Division, and it continued to fight in North-West Europe until the end of the war.
 The overseas battalion was disbanded on 15 January 1946.
 The regiment subsequently mobilized the 3rd Battalion, The Highland Light Infantry of Canada, Canadian Infantry Corps, Canadian Army Occupation Force on 1 June 1945 for service in Germany.
 The 3rd Battalion was disbanded on 1 May 1946.

 The Scots Fusiliers mobilized the 1st Battalion, The Scots Fusiliers, CASF, for active service on 5 March 1942.
 It served in Canada in a home defence role as part of Military District No. 2 until the battalion was disbanded on 15 October 1943.

 On D-Day, June 6, 1944, the regiment disembarking at Nan sector on Juno Beach with the rest of the 9th Brigade, the Stormont, Dundas and Glengarry Highlanders, and the North Nova Scotia Highlanders.
 These regiments were not in the first wave assault, but landed later in the morning and advanced through the lead brigades.

-The Highland Light Infantry continued to serve through out Europe.
+The Highland Light Infantry continued to serve throughout Europe.
 From D-day to the end of war of Europe the regiment became one of the most battle hardened units in the Canadian army.